 See what it’s like to cook Arroz de Pato, Portugal’s take on Duck Rice.
-We show you the process for making this Portuguese food favorite and share a tasty recipe so you can cook Arroz de Pato in your own kitchen.
+We show you the process for making this Portuguese food favorite and share a tasty Arroz de Pato recipe so you can cook Portuguese duck rice in your own kitchen.

 In a good Arroz de Pato, duck, rice and a host of aromatic flavor elements share the food stage in beautiful, heavenly unison.
 The hearty stew featuring savory, shredded duck, chunks of smokey bacon, fatty chouriço and stock-infused rice is Portugal’s answer to global rice dishes like New Orleans Jambalaya, Spanish Paella and Chinese Fried Rice.

 The dish, which synthesizes all of its disparate ingredients into a harmonious whole, may even evoke some versions of risotto but without the Italian dish’s starchy sauciness.
 The starch in Arroz de Pato is more of a polymer-like building block in the dish than the star of the show.